 Interested in becoming a Grand Challenges Scholar?

-Students apply to the GCSP as freshmen or sophomores, with applications accepted twice a year: December 1 and May 1.
+Students apply to the GCSP as freshmen, with applications accepted twice a year: December 1 and May 1.
 As part of the application process, you must state why you are interested in pursuing the GCSP and which grand challenge (of those five listed above) will form the unifying theme for your plan.
 Applications will be judged on your passion for exploring the selected theme, as well as your current GPA.

 Questions?
 Contact Associate Dean Dr. Andrea Welker